muschellij2/neuroc/continuous_integration_oslerinhealth/index.md

   - cat ${fname}; source ${fname}; rm ${fname}
   - remove_neuroc_packages
 ```
-which remove any packages located on Neuroconductor from the Travis machine.
+which remove any packages located on OSLERinHealth from the Travis machine.
 As caching is done, these may be present from previous builds.
 The `travis_helpers.sh` file is a set of helper `bash` functions that backend the [`ghtravis` package](https://github.com/muschellij2/ghtravis).
 Most of these are  changes to `DESCRIPTION` file, but on Travis and not the GitHub.

 ### Installing Remotes without Dependencies